 - 9 National Bank officials, including the ex-First Deputy Head;

-- Ex-Deputy Chairman of the Board of VAB Bank;
+- the Ex-Deputy Chairman of the VAB Bank Board;

-- Deputy Director of the company that reviewed a bank's property valuation report;
+- the Deputy Director of the company that reviewed a bank's property valuation report;

-The investigation regarding three other suspects - the actual owner of VAB Bank, the former Chairman of the Board and the former Chairman of the Supervisory Board of VAB Bank - has been singled out into separate proceedings suspended after the suspects got onto wanted list.
+The investigation of three other suspects - the actual owner of VAB Bank, the former Chairman of the Board and the former Chairman of the Supervisory Board of VAB Bank - has been singled out into separate proceedings suspended due to the suspects being wanted.

 As established, in October 2014, VAB Bank, classified as a failing bank, requested the National Bank to provide a stabilization loan secured by real estate.
 Although VAB Bank did not submit all necessary documents, the National Bank Board, contrary to the law, granted the request.

 At the same time, the value of the real estate pledged to the National Bank was overestimated almost 25 times with the help of forged valuation reports.

 The experts have established that the actual cost of pledged assets was UAH 72.62 million and not UAH 1.8 billion as VAB Bank declared.
 Nevertheless, being aware of the overpriced pledged assets and the absence of all the necessary documents, the National Bank officials granted UAH 1.2 billion of stabilization loan to VAB Bank.
 The loan was granted in addition to UAH 3 billion previously received from the National Bank in loans that had not been reimbursed.
 40 days later, in November 2014, the National Bank declared VAB Bank insolvent.